 Elements Of A Design Brief Template

-Include the vision and the mission of the company so that your design work goes in line with it.
-You need to identify the brand’s competitors as well as their branding, so it doesn’t become a problem for your designs.
+Include the company’s vision and mission so that your design work goes in line with it.
+You need to identify the brand’s competitors and their branding to become a problem for your designs.

 Unique Selling Proposition (USP)

 This is the mainframe of your entire design brief.
 Make sure that you include all the necessary details about the project here and answer any confusion.
-For instance, will you be redesigning an existing product, or what are the obstacles that you might face?
+For instance, will you be redesigning an existing product, or what obstacles might you face?
 You might think that this won’t be necessary.
 However, dispelling all doubts would ensure successful results.

-Do include the scope of work and define it accurately, so the client knows what is covered and what is not a part of the deal.
+Do include the work scope and define it accurately, so the client knows what is covered and what is not a part of the deal.

 Target Audience and Market Position

-Define your market position and your target audience, so you know what to include in your design and how to grab the attention of the specific demographic that you’re creating content for.
+Define your market position and your target audience, so you know what to include in your design and grab the attention of the specific demographic that you’re creating content for.

 A great way of doing so would be by crafting a detailed user persona, which would include their interests, social standing, and behavior patterns.
 This way, your design would be specific to their liking and would have a higher probability of resonating with the target audience.

 In an instance where you’d be working on a project that’d involve more than one person, identify the team involved in the project.
-Make sure that you delegate their duties and include them in the design brief so the client is aware of your design process throughout.
+Ensure that you delegate their duties and include them in the design brief, so the client is aware of your design process throughout.